SCIENZA POLITICA (SSD: SPS/04)

 - Manuela Caiani and Enrico Padoan (2023), Populism and (Pop) Music, Palgrave

 - Manuela Caiani and Manès Weisskircher (2022), ‘Anti-Nationalist Europeans and Pro-European Nativists on the Streets: Visions of Europe from the Left to the Far Right’, Social Movement Studies

 - Manuela Caiani, Benedetta Carlotti & Enrico Padoan (2021) ‘Online Hate Speech and the Radical Right in Times of Pandemic’, Javnost - The Public, 28:2, 202-218.

-- Manuela Caiani & Paolo Graziano (2019) ‘Understanding varieties of populism in times of crises’, West European Politics, 42:6, 1141-1158, DOI: 10.1080/01402382.2019.1598062 (Published also as edited book for Routledge 2021)
+- Manuela Caiani & Paolo Graziano (2019) ‘Understanding varieties of populism in times of crises’, West European Politics, 42:6, 1141-1158, (Published also as edited book for Routledge 2021)

-- With O. Cisar (2018), Radical Right Movement-parties in Europe, Routledge.
+- Manuela Caiani and O. Cisar (2018), Radical Right Movement-parties in Europe, Routledge.

-- 2021-2022 ‘Tackling illiberal narratives and Euroscepticism from below’, Europe for Citizens Program (number: 625696-CITIZ-1-2020-1-MK-CITIZ-CIV).
+- 2021-2022 ‘Tackling illiberal narratives and Euroscepticism from below’, Europe for Citizens Program (number: 625696-CITIZ-1-2020-1-MK-CITIZ-CIV), Principal investigator.

 - 2019-2021 ‘Populism and Popular Music in Europe’, Volkswagen Stiftung (n.
-No A126160).
+No A126160), PI.

-- 2018-2020 ‘The consequences of Populism in Power’, SNS internal Grant.
+- 2018-2020 ‘The consequences of Populism in Power’, SNS Research Grant, Project Coordinator

 Research interest and Phd Supervision: